 If the results of the Athora Netherlands Group are adversely affected by the level of interest rates or for other reasons, this could also adversely affect the rights of policyholders to receive additional benefit payments over and above any insured or guaranteed capital (Profit Sharing Policies).
-Profit Sharing Policy holders occasionally complain about Profit Sharing Policies issued by SRLEV, Athora Netherlands' 100% subsidiary, or any of its legal predecessors, or start legal proceedings against SRLEV, often due to the fact that the applicable policy conditions do not contain a definition of profit (see also "Litigation, regulatory measures, and other proceedings or actions").
+Profit Sharing Policy holders occasionally complain about Profit Sharing Policies issued by SRLEV, Athora Netherlands' 100% subsidiary, or any of its legal predecessors, or start legal proceedings against SRLEV, often due to the fact that the applicable policy conditions do not contain a definition of profit (see also "Risks relating to litigation, regulatory activity and measures (including investigations) as well as other actions in the conduct of Athora Netherlands Group's business").

-The Athora Netherlands Group has long-termassets and liabilities and is exposed to the risk of a mismatch between the value of the assets and the liabilities resulting from changes in interest rates and credit spreads, which could have a material adverse effect on the Athora Netherlands Group's results of operations and financial condition
+The Athora Netherlands Group has long-term assets and liabilities and is exposed to the risk of a mismatch between the value of the assets and the liabilities resulting from changes in interest rates and credit spreads, which could have a material adverse effect on the Athora Netherlands Group's results of operations and financial condition

 As a provider of life insurance and guaranteed pension products, the Athora Netherlands Group requires a significant amount of long-term fixed income assets which are mostly matched against its long-term insurance liabilities.
 Fixed income assets are typically valued at fair market value in accordance with current accounting and solvency regulations and are therefore sensitive to interest rate and credit spread movements.
-Howe ver, corresponding liability valuations do not fluctuate with interest rate and credit spread movements when they are valued using a fixed accrual methodology, which may apply depending on applicable accounting, reporting and regulatory frameworks.
+However, corresponding liability valuations do not fluctuate with interest rate and credit spread movements when they are valued using a fixed accrual methodology, which may apply depending on applicable accounting, reporting and regulatory frameworks.